 Example Short Hill Workouts

-Whilst there are a number of different ways we can run short hill repeats, they can be loosely categorised based on the intensity of the hill repeat, and the length of the recovery:
+Whilst there are a number of different ways you can run these, they can be loosely categorised based on the primary training focus…

 - Short hill repeats that focus on anaerobic capacity and speed endurance

-- Hill repeats that focus on anaerobic endurance and aerobic capacity
+- Hill reps that focus on anaerobic endurance and aerobic capacity

 - Short hills that focus on aerobic capacity and muscular endurance